parekhmeet/PythonAssignments/README.md

-Above repositories contains python quesions in which you need to write logic only for the perticular problem.
+dadawAbove repositories contains python quesions in which you need to write logic only for the perticular problem.
 Install pycharm and clone this repository.